balena-os/balena-supervisor/docs/debugging-supervisor.md

 ```

 You can see the Supervisor is just another `systemd` service
-(`balena-supervisor.service)`, and that it is started and run by balenaEngine.
+(`balena-supervisor.service`) and that it is started and run by balenaEngine.

-Supervisor issues, due to their nature, vary quite significantly.
-It's also
+Supervisor issues, due to their nature, vary significantly.
+Issues may commonly
-commonly used to misattribute issues to.
+be misattributed to the Supervisor.
 As the Supervisor is verbose about its
-state and actions (such as the download of images), it tends to be suspected of
+state and actions, such as the download of images, it tends to be suspected of
 problems when in fact there are usually other underlying issues.
 A few examples
 are:

-- Networking problems - In the case of the Supervisor reporting failed downloads
+- Networking problems - The Supervisor reports failed downloads
-  or attempting to retrieve the same images repeatedly (where in fact instable
+  or attempts to retrieve the same images repeatedly, where in fact unstable
-  networking is usually the cause).
+  networking is usually the cause.
 - Service container restarts - The default policy for service containers is to
   restart if they exit, and this sometimes is misunderstood.
-If a container's
+If a container is
   restarting, it's worth ensuring it's not because the container itself is
-  exiting correctly either due to a bug in the service container code or
+  exiting either due to a bug in the service container code or
   because it has correctly come to the end of its running process.
-- Staged releases - A fleet/device has been pinned to a particular
+- Release not being downloaded - For instance, a fleet/device has been pinned
-  version, and a new push is not being downloaded.
+  to a particular version, and a new push is not being downloaded.

 It's _always_ worth considering how the system is configured, how releases were
 produced, how the fleet or device is configured and what the current